jhuma20/Books4uAPP/README.md

 # Books4u App

 ## 📌 Overview
-Books4u is an online bookstore platform that provides users with a seamless experience to explore, purchase, and manage books.
+Books4u is an online bookstore platform that provides users with a seamless experience for exploring, purchasing, and managing books.
 The platform features a user-friendly interface, advanced filtering options, and an intuitive UI designed using Daisy UI.
-Data modeling and cleaning are powered by Tableau, ensuring an optimized book recommendation experience.

 ## 🚀 Features
 - 📚 Browse a wide collection of books
 - 🔍 Advanced search and filtering options
-- 🛒 Add books to cart and purchase seamlessly
+- 🛒 Add books to the cart and purchase seamlessly
-- 📊 Data-driven book recommendations (powered by Tableau)
 - 🎨 Clean and user-friendly UI (built with Daisy UI)
 - 🔐 Secure user authentication and authorization

 ## 🛠️ Tech Stack
 - **Frontend:** React, Daisy UI, Tailwind CSS
 - **Backend:** Node.js, Express.js
-- **Database:** PostgreSQL
+- **Database:** MongoDB
-- **Data Analysis & Visualization:** Tableau
+- **API Testing:** Postman
 - **Authentication:** JWT, OAuth
 - **Deployment:** Vercel / AWS (Optional)